ShreyaBBanerjee/DLearning_Reasoning/README.md

 The 4X8 and 5X10 datasets consists of 10K samples each.
 We do a split with 75000 training data and 25000 test data.
 To implement a CNN model on this data, the samples are preprocessed into matrix form.
 LCNN is designed to have 1 convolutional layer, ReLu activation function, 1 pooling layer followed by a fully connected layer.
 The output is fed into a standard 2-way softmax in order to perform the classification task.
 We use Adam optimizer.

 The model is able to predict with ~93% accuracy for 4x8 and ~83% on 5x10 datasets, approximately.
 With lesser data the model overfits badly.
 The best results are obtained by running 7500 epochs of training with a batch size 10 and learning rate of 0.0005.
-As we note in the given figure, the loss converges steadily to  while accuracy peaks to ~93% on 4x8 dataset.
+As we note in the given figure, the loss converges steadily with each epoch while accuracy peaks to ~93% on 4x8 dataset.

+The LCNN model is a novel DL architechture that learns reasoning task but only to some extent.
+It is biased towards syntactic structure and doesn't take full account of implicit semantic information.
+A hybrid architecture to learn the semantic information is suggested.